alto9/signal9-advisor/ai/brainstorm/diagrams/crons/DailySyncTickers.md

 # Daily Sync Tickers Cron Job

 This diagram shows the daily scheduled job that synchronizes tickers from the Polygon.io API with the Signal9 tickers table using AWS EventBridge, Lambda, and DynamoDB.
 The process handles paginated responses from Polygon.io to retrieve all available tickers.
+This pagination pattern is common across many Polygon.io endpoints.

 ```mermaid
 flowchart TD